ismaelbalaghni/buildenv/doc/cli.md

 Usage:
 ```
 > buildenv init -h
-usage: buildenv init [-h] [--force | --skip] [--new NEW]
+usage: buildenv init [-h] [--force | --skip] [--new FOLDER]

 initialize the build environment and exit

 optional arguments:
   -h, --help    show this help message and exit
   --force, -f   force buildenv init to be triggered again
   --skip, -s    skip extensions and activation scripts generation
-  --new NEW    create loading scripts in a new folder; implies --skip
+  --new FOLDER  create a new buildenv in specified folder
 ```

 This sub-command generates the [loading and activation scripts](scripts) in the current project folder.
 It is implicitely called when using the **`shell`** or the **`run`** sub-commands.